LuanRoger/electron-shadcn/README.md

 - [yaste](https://github.com/LuanRoger/yaste) - yaste (Yet another super ₛᵢₘₚₗₑ text editor) is a text editor, that can be used as an alternative to the native text editor of your SO, maybe.
 - [eletric-drizzle](https://github.com/LuanRoger/electric-drizzle) - shadcn-ui and Drizzle ORM with Electron.
+- [Wordle Game](https://github.com/masonyekta/wordle-game) - A Wordle game which features interactive gameplay, cross-platform compatibility, and integration with a custom Wordle API for word validation and letter correctness.

 > Does you've used this template in your project?
 Add it here and open a PR.